HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 1589

 Montaigne is back at his home, revising and adding to the Essays.
-He writes corrections and addenda on the margins of one of his copies of L’Angelier’s edition.
-Nowadays, that copy is known as the “Bordeaux Copy.”
+He writes some of his corrections and addenda on the margins of author copies brought back from Paris.
+One of these — the “Bordeaux Copy” — still exists today.

 August 1: Henry III is assassinated.
 Henry of Navarre becomes King Henry IV of France.